How I Teach

 Fear of failure and frustration in the face of the challenges posed by learning a complex skill such as playing the guitar are normal and common reactions.
 Unfortunately, they can become crippling as well.

-I've learned how crucial this factor is over the 34 years I've taught.
-The difference between working through resistance and frustration (or not) is the difference between having a guitar lying forgotton in the back of a closet rather than it being a fulfilling, fun, creative outlet for you.
+I’ve learned how crucial this factor is over the years I’ve taught.
+The difference between working through resistance and frustration (or not) is the difference between having a guitar lying forgotten in the back of a closet rather than it being a fulfilling, fun, creative outlet for you.

 You will learn to not be affected by errors.
 By becoming relaxed and focused while playing, errors won't throw you off your game.